Accept a GrabPay payment

 Subscriptions and using GrabPay for future payments aren’t currently supported.
 Reach out to Stripe support for any support queries on these features.

 GrabPay is a single-use payment method.
-Customers pay with GrabPay by redirecting from your app to GrabPay, authorizing the payment, then returning to your app where you get immediate notification on whether the payment succeeded or failed.
+Customers pay with GrabPay by redirecting from your app to GrabPay, authorising the payment, then returning to your app where you get immediate notification on whether the payment succeeded or failed.

 Note